Azure-Samples/azure-python-labs/2b-vscode-django-postgres-dev-container/README.md

 ## Set up debugging in the container

+1. Stop the app in the terminal by pressing `Ctrl-C` (otherwise the port will be taken when you debug)
 1. From the `Debug` menu, select `Start Debugging`.
 1. Select the `Django` debug configuration from the menu.
 1. Open `tweeter/views.py`, set a breakpoint on line 26